The tech stack

 Last updated

-Joules architecture principles is to keep everything as simple as needed to be, provide SDK for customisations and leverage key mature technologies that are able to support a wide array of use cases.
+The SDK provided, aids developers to customise and leverage key mature technologies that are able to support a wide array of use cases.

-When developing Joule the desired was to keep the solution as small as possible to enable deployment on to any JVM supported hardware.
+When developing Joule, the desire was to keep the solution as small as possible to enable deployment on to any JVM supported hardware.
 This meant smaller independent established frameworks needed to be considered to provide the key features Joule needed.

 Selection consideration used: